jpsca/sqla-wrapper/README.md

 This also works as expected skipping abstract and/or inherited classes that should not have their own tables.

-## Paginator helper class

-...

-## sa module helper
+## sa module

-This library includes a `sa` module that imports all the functions and classes from `sqlalchemy` and `sqlalchemy.orm`, so you don't need to repeat those imports everywhere.
+This library includes a `sa` module from whicj you can import any of the functions or classes from `sqlalchemy` and `sqlalchemy.orm`.

 Instead of doing: